UUDeCART/reproducible_science/4_2-BuildYourToolkit.md

 ## docker-compose

 docker-compose is a tool that facilitates creating Docker containers, particularly if we have complex options or a network of dependent containers.
 There is an example docker-compose.yml file for bringing up a [Girder](https://girder.readthedocs.io/en/latest/)/[MongoDB](https://www.mongodb.com/) pair.
+Even if you have a simple application, docker-compose makes working with Docker much easier.

+* ``docker-compose.yml``: A [YAML](http://www.yaml.org/about.html) file describing how Docker should be run
+* We can point to local Dockerfiles if needed
+* Common commands:
+    * docker-compose up
+    * docker-compose build
+    * docker-compose stop